Photon1c/logiksleuth/README.md

 *This repository is now maintained with Cursor and Cloudfare Agents 🤖☁️.*

+10.11.25 Update: The [Columbo](https://github.com/Photon1c/logiksleuth/tree/main/criminology/Columbo) analysis CLI is now available.
+It uses OpenAI to create independent agents, check back later as it is updated.

 8.17.25 Update: The [Murder Accountability Project](https://github.com/Photon1c/logiksleuth/tree/main/MurderAccountabilityProject) fork with add-ons is now available.
 It provides a basic CLI to interfact with the FBI's UCR datasets spanning decades, filtering cases by closed, active, or other customizable statuses.